Title: Manager, Partnerships & Development

 - Ability to multitask, especially in managing multiple proposals simultaneously; outstanding time-management skills

-- Moderate to strong proficiency in Salesforce
+- Moderate to strong proficiency in Salesforce or other CRM

-- Strong proficiency in the Microsoft Office Suite, and particularly in MS Excel
+- Strong proficiency in the Microsoft Office suite, and particularly in MS Excel

 - Experience in the non-profit and K-12 education sectors a strong plus

 - Work normally performed in a typical interior/office work environment

 - Hearing, repetitive hand motions, sitting, talking, typing